kanasva/landing_page/README.md

 # landing_page
-This is Landing Page project for Responsive Web design course on FreeCodeCamp.com
+This is the Landing Page project for Responsive Web Design Certification on FreeCodeCamp.org